JoaquinQuintana/InstallOpenCVRaspberryPi/README.md

 # InstallOpenCVRaspberryPi

 This is a simple project I'm putting together for tracking animals in their natural environment.
-Here I used a [Raspberry Pi 4 B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) to install [OpenCV](https://opencv.org/) and the standard [Raspberry Pi camera](https://www.raspberrypi.com/products/camera-module-v2/).
+Here I to installed [OpenCV](https://opencv.org/) on the [Raspberry Pi 4 B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) with the standard [Raspberry Pi camera](https://www.raspberrypi.com/products/camera-module-v2/) connected to capture objects in motion.

 ## Part 1: Install OpenCV